alexpetros/invoice-generator/README.md

 # Invoice Generator
-*Still unfinished.*

 ## Description
 A little PHP project to generate invoices using HTML.
-It stores the generated invoices in a SQLite database so that you can view past invoices, and quickly make new ones.

-Right now it has a browser interface, and I will add a CLI interface that parses JSON invoice configs as well.
+New invoices can be generated from a browser-based invoice.

 ## Instructions
 * `make` - Start the local server
 * `make reset-db` - Delete local database and make a new one from scratch

+## TODO
+* Start new invoice by cloning the params of the last one
+* Stores the generated invoices in an SQLite database
+* Add a CLI interface that parses JSON invoice configs as well